Showing posts with label Youtube. Show all posts

 • I‘d already been connecting with Inanna, the goddess of music and war, after a meditation where Katy Perry’s Roar came up.
 I was trying to make friends with a tiger but my inner child was still terrified.
 In energy healing, that’s a fragmented part of your psyche that that has to be brought back into the fold, gently.

 • But as a child, and even more recently as an adult, big displays of emotion threw me off.
-That energy was terrifying to me as a child, because of the emotion and the tiger image.
+That energy was terrifying to me as a kid, because of the emotion and the tiger image.
 My adult self isn't scared; I like the idea of a tiger spirit animal.

 That tiger was always larger than life in my unconscious, but when I bring it up and integrate it into my personality, it's amazing.
 This is what I need to go out into the world confidently and to keep from recoiling.
 So yes, awesome; the antihero becomes the antidote.
-I'm the tiger, it's me 🔥
+I'm the tiger, it's me 🔥🔥🔥

 Intuitively, I've felt that tiger walking with me during meditations, and leaping out of my solar plexus chakra, into the world.
 Here is the song that inspired this aha moment!

-BTW - I’m fluent in English, Spanish, French and I speak a little Italian.
+BTW - I’m fluent in English, Spanish, so-so French and I speak a little Italian.
 I don’t speak Portuguese but it’s similar enough to work it out.
 Got through a third of the book, just enough to decipher this dream.

 For now my energy healing books are available in English and Spanish 🦁